Header image.

 Question 22

 A1 fouls B1, and the Lead rules a personal foul.
-Team B's head coach now says it's more than a personal.
-The officials may not use replay of their own volition; any replay must be through an appeal by the head coach.
+Team B's head coach argues it should be more than a personal.
+The officials may not use replay on their own; any replay must be through an appeal by the head coach.
 Is this correct?

 Question 23